dsc-courses/dsc40a-2024-sp/resources/extra/polynomials.md

 ## Point Representation

 The first key feature is that **a polynomial of degree $$n$$ is uniquely determined by a set of $$n+1$$ points**.
 This is a concept you may be familiar with, in regards to a line – given any two points in the Cartesian plane, there is exactly one line (i.e. a polynomial of degree 1) that passes through these points.
 It's impossible to draw a different line that also passes through these two points.
-However, given just one point in the plane, there is an infinite number of points that pass through it.
+However, given just one point in the plane, there is an infinite number of lines that pass through it.

 This applies of polynomials of all degrees.
 Any three points uniquely determine a parabola (a polynomial of degree 2), however given any two or fewer points, an infinite number of parabolas pass through them.